searx/searx/docs/dev/engine_overview.rst

 (normally ``settings.yml``).
 The arguments in the settings file override the ones in the engine file.

-It does not matter if an options is stored in the engine file or in the settings.
+It does not matter if an option is stored in the engine file or in the settings.
 However, the standard way is the following: